 The board is authorized to discipline licensed acupuncturists who violate the law.
 You may report an acupuncturist to the board for a possible violation of the law by calling (515) 242-3252 or by submitting an online form.
 Enter information about the acupuncturist where the form states “physician.”

-After an acupuncture license is issued, the license expires every two years on October 31 of even years.
-Submitted renewal applications must include the correct renewal fee, along with documented evidence that the licensee has completed a minimum of 30 professional development activity (PDA) points and holds a current active status as a diplomate in the NCCAOM.
-A professional development activity means any activity for the purpose of continuing a person's education that is defined and approved by the NCCAOM.
-One PDA point equals one hour of continuing education.
+After an acupuncture license is issued, the license expires on October 31 of even years.
+Renewal applications must include the correct renewal fee, along with documented evidence that the licensee holds current active status as a diplomate in acupuncture or oriental medicine from the NCCAOM.